ansible-collections/netapp.cloudmanager/README.md

   - na_cloudmanager_volume - Add check when volume is capacity tiered.
   - na_cloudmanager_connector_azure - Fix string formatting error when deleting the connector.

+### Minor Changes
+  - na_cloudmanager_connector_gcp - when using the user application default credential authentication by running the command gcloud auth application-default login, ``gcp_service_account_path`` is not needed.

 ## 21.15.0

 ### Minor Changes